Is the Gerdau S.A. (NYSE:GGB) stock an investment opportunity?

 The 200-day Simple moving average is often placed more emphasis on by traders because of daily price changes.
 Investors will use the SMA-200 in different situations in trading activity as a key indicator to determine their support and resistance levels, and at the moment, GGB’s SMA-200 is $5.24.

-As well, it is important to consider GGB stock ratios such as price-to-sales, which is currently 0.51.Likewise, its price to free cash flow for the last twelve months stands at 5.62.
-GGB’s price to book ratio for the most recent quarter was 0.94, resulting in an 5.06 price to cash per share for the period.
+As well, it is important to consider GGB stock ratios such as price-to-sales, which is currently 0.54.Likewise, its price to free cash flow for the last twelve months stands at 5.96.
+GGB’s price to book ratio for the most recent quarter was 1.01, resulting in an 5.37 price to cash per share for the period.

 How does Gerdau S.A.
 (GGB) stock rate among analysts?
 Buy, sell, or hold?